Treatment of Stage I Prostate Cancer

 - High risk: PSA >20 ng/mL or a Gleason score of 8 to 10 or clinical stage T2c

 Radical Prostatectomy: Radical prostatectomy involves surgical removal of the prostate gland and a small amount of surrounding normal tissue.
 Surgical removal of the prostate is a very effective therapy if the cancer has not spread beyond the prostate and is a standard treatment for individuals with low, intermediate, and high-risk stage I cancer.
-Over 90% of patients with low-risk, and over 75% of those with intermediate risk prostate cancer treated with radical prostatectomy will survive greater than 10 years after surgery alone.1, 3 Learn more about radical prostatectomy and its side effects.
+Over 90% of patients with low-risk, and over 75% of those with intermediate risk prostate cancer treated with radical prostatectomy will survive greater than 10 years after surgery alone.(1,3)

 Radiation Therapy: Radiation therapy is treatment with high energy x-rays that have the ability to kill cancer cells.
-Standard radiation therapy utilizes either external beam radiation (EBRT) consisting of daily treatments on an outpatient basis for approximately 6 to 8 weeks or interstitial brachytherapy, which involves permanent placement of radioactive seeds directly into the prostate gland.
+Standard radiation therapy utilizes either external beam radiation (EBRT) or interstitial brachytherapy, which involves permanent placement of radioactive seeds directly into the prostate gland.
+EBRT historically consisted of daily radiation treatments on an outpatient basis for approximately 6 to 8 weeks however research suggests that short course stereotactic radiation delivered over 5-6 days can be as effective in many patients.
+(13,14)

 Active Surveillance: Some physicians and patients choose a strategy of delaying any treatment of prostate cancer until symptoms from the cancer appear.
 Because treatment with radiation or surgery may be associated with side effects, in addition to inconvenience, electing not to receive immediate treatment may be appropriate for selected patients especially those with other health concerns or a shorter life expectancy. .
 This strategy may be described as “watchful waiting” or “active surveillance”